UUPharmacometrics/PsN/README.txt

 Installation
 ************************

+- PsN4 requires at least Perl version 5.10.1 (please note that users of the free version of ActiveState Perl probably need an even higher version)

 - Depending on your Perl distribution you may have to install the following perl packages which are required for PsN4: